AMWA-TV/nmos-parameter-registers/device-types/README.md

 # NMOS Device Types
+{:.no_toc}

 This Device Types parameter register contains values that may be used to identify the role of a device within the production environment (such as camera, mixer, tally light etc.), used in the `type` property of the device resource defined in the [AMWA IS-04 NMOS Discovery and Registration Specification](https://specs.amwa.tv/is-04).

+- A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 ## Criteria